dhrubo55/personal-blog/content/posts/ml-engineer-vs-data-scientists.md

 cover:
   image: covers/scientist-vs-engineer.gif
   alt: A GIF image showcasing a versus between an engineer & a scientist
-  caption: 'The Data Scientist VS The ML Engineer: A Showdown | Source -- Somraj Saha
+  caption: 'The Data Scientist VS The ML Engineer: A Showdown'
-    (Author)'
   relative: false
 showtoc: true
 draft: true